Garage Utility Sink: A Practical Selection & Installation Guide

 As a safety measure, fit check valves at the joints.
 The check valves are one-way valves.
 Water will always flow from the house to the sink and never the other way around.

-Will the Water Lines of the Garage Utility Sink Freeze in Winter?
+Will the Water Lines to the Garage Utility Sink Freeze in Winter?

-Yes they will if your garage is not climate controlled and the garage temperature drops to below freezing.
+Yes, they will if your garage is not climate-controlled and the temperature drops to below freezing.

-3. Switching off the water supply when the outside temperature dips below freezing.
+3. Switch off the water supply when the outside temperature dips below freezing.

 How to Set up the Drain for the Garage Utility Sink?